 Delayed Forensic Interviews and Examinations

-Detective Fitting’s subsequent action was to schedule forensic interviews for Astle and her daughters at the Child Advocacy Center, which did not include physical examinations.
+Detective Fitting’s first action after assignment to the case was to schedule forensic interviews for Astle and her daughters at the police station for Jennifer and the Child Advocacy Center for the children, which did not include physical examinations.
 These interviews were scheduled for March 23, five days after the initial report.
 Physical examinations did not occur until April 21, over a month after the initial 911 call.
 This delay further hindered the potential collection of physical evidence and timely assessment of the children’s health.

 The Recorded Phone Call: A Questionable Tactic